owenshen24/golb/contents/Fading-Novelty#2.md

 title: Fading Novelty
-summary: Fading novelty refers to when new things become old and dull after repetition.
-It shows up everywhere in life, from songs to foods.
-I also think it plays a negative role in learning, and I propose an attitude to combat this.
+summary: Fading novelty is when new things become old and dull after repetition.
+From foods to songs, we notice its presence.
+It also makes it harder for us to learn and practice certain skills.

 A core aspect of human experience is our pursuit of novelty.
 We might find this so obvious as to assume *a priori*.
 "Of course we look for newness!" you might say, "Why, that's a big part of being human!"